-- 1. Children have a right to an education.

-- 2. Education should prepare you for life.

-- 3. Education can help young people like William Kamkwamba make a difference.
+- 1. Children have a right to a quality education. - 2.
+Education should prepare you for life. - 3.
+Education can help young people like William Kamkwamba make a difference (page 59).

-Song, "This Little Light of Mine" (page 58)
+Sing the song, "This Little Light of Mine" (page 58)

-- · What job did you think of that you would like to have when you grow up? - · And what kind of training would you need to be able to
+- What job did you think of that you would like to have when you grow up? - · And what kind of training would you need to be able to